-The library happens to be one of the most flexible programmatic packages.
-Countless of different spatial typologies have proven suitable to holding a library.
-As a result, it lends itself to be explored through the notion of spatial infrastructure-one that rejects any identity between spatial typology and program-in especially productive ways.
-Moreover, this notion taps into the increasing necessity for buildings to accommodate change over time, while resisting any compromise on architectural qualities in the name of "flexibility."
-Our premise will be that, in further delineating the spatial infrastructure approach, the six propositions below underpin a design framework that facilitates historically significant contributions in the domain of architectural thinking:
+This studio defines "spatial infrastructure" as a three-dimensional material construct that provides a building's primary internal organization of space, prior to the introduction of partitions.
+The library happens to be one of the least restrictive programmatic packages.
+Countless of different spatial typologies have proven appropriate to holding a library.
+It therefore lends itself to be explored through the notion of spatial infrastructure (one that rejects any identity between spatial typology and program) in especially productive ways.
+Moreover, in preceding programmatic specialization, spatial infrastructure taps into the increasing necessity for buildings to accommodate change over time-while resisting any compromise on architectural qualities in the name of "flexibility."